rudenoise/alpine-mirage/README.md

 xl list
 poweroff
 ```

+Open Virtual Box app > virtual-box menu > preferences > network >
+host only network

+Select the network created in the previous step and edit.
+Copy the IP
+address.
+Cancel and close.

+Open settings on "alpine-mirage" VM > network > adaptor 2 > Enable network adaptor > host only adaptor > vboxnet{{n}}

 Then in VirtualBox app, VM settings > system > boot order > disable all but "Hard Disk".